 3.4.1.
-All academies will make arrangements to support pupils with medical conditions.
-Individual healthcare plans will specify the type and level of support required to meet the medical needs of such pupils.
-If a pupil has a medical condition and SEN, their provision will be planned and delivered in a coordinated way with the healthcare plan. https://woacademy.co.uk/admin/wp-content/uploads/sites/26/2021/06/Supporting-Students-With-Medical-Needs-Policy-Website-update-01-21.pdf
+All academies will make arrangements to support children with medical conditions.
+Individual healthcare plans will specify the type and level of support required to meet the medical needs of such children.
+If a child has a medical condition and SEN, their provision will be planned and delivered in a coordinated way with the healthcare plan. https://woacademy.co.uk/our-academy/policies